HarperDB/documentation/fabric/cluster-creation-management.md

 5. \*Confirm or replace the preferred payment method.
 Add a new card if necessary
 6. Cluster will begin provisioning as soon as you complete your selections.

+## Editing a Cluster

+To edit an existing cluster:

+1. Navigate to your organization page.
+2. Locate the cluster you want to edit in the list of clusters.
+3. Click the three dots menu next to the cluster name and select "Edit" from the dropdown.
+4. Make the necessary changes to the cluster configuration such as:
+   - Performance & Usage
+   - Modifying the Region location and Estimated P90 Latency
+   - Adding or removing additional regions.
+5. Click the "Save Changes" or "Confirm Payment Details" button to summarize and apply your modifications.

 ## Harper Deployment Types:

 ### Colocated: